When Should Series A Startups Invest in PR? Timing Guide

 Your ROI timeline: Don't expect immediate pipeline attribution.
 PR is a 6-12 month investment before you see measurable impact on sales velocity, inbound quality, or competitive win rates.
 However, leading indicators appear faster: media mentions, speaking invitations, partnership inquiries, and recruiter interest all surface within 90 days of consistent effort.

 A practical framework: If your Series A was under $10M, start with a fractional PR advisor or consultant ($3K-5K/month) until you have proof of concept.
 If you raised $15M+, a full retainer makes sense—PR should represent roughly 5-8% of your total marketing budget at this stage.
+For context, understand that many traditional PR retainers underdeliver, so focus on performance-based models when possible.

 The Series A PR decision isn't about whether you can afford it—it's about whether you can afford not to.
 In crowded markets where consistent revenue growth signals product-market fit, the companies that establish thought leadership early create compounding advantages that no amount of later spending can replicate.